ivan-hc/am-extras/ALL/aarch64-all.md

 ◆ pkgconf : Package compiler and linker metadata Toolkit.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ pkill : Send a signal to process(es) selected by regex PATTERN [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ pkill : Send a signal to process(es) selected by regex PATTERN [busybox].
 To install it use the --soarpkg flag or the .soarpkg extension.
+◆ pkill : Send a signal to processes based on name and other attributes [procps].
+To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ pktstat : A network monitoring tool with bandwidth tracking.
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ planor : TUI client for cloud services (AWS, Vultr, Heroku, Render.com, Fleek & More).
 To install it use the --soarpkg flag or the .soarpkg extension.
 ◆ plipconfig : Fine tune PLIP device parameters.
 To install it use the --soarpkg flag or the .soarpkg extension.